Anti-inflammatory foods to help endometriosis

 Interestingly certain fats/oils can help with inflammation.
 These oils contain omega 3's which are great for helping to reduce the inflammatory response in the body.

-The following is a list of oily foods that can help inflammation:
+The following is a list of fats that can help inflammation:

 Almonds, Avocados, Brazil nuts, Cashews, Chia seeds, Hazelnuts, Hemp seeds, Olives, Peanuts, Pecans, Pistachios, Sesame seeds, Sunflower seeds.